micro-analytics/micro-analytics-cli/README.md

 #### Browser support

-Server-sent events is not supported in all browsers.
-This can easily be fixed by using a polyfill.
-Take a look at [the caniuse table][] for server-sent events if you need one.
-Polyfills that are supported(disclaimer this list is from the documentation of the sse library we use [rexxars/sse-channel][]):
+Server-sent events are not supported in all browsers.
+There are great, tiny polyfills available, but before you include one take a look at [the caniuse table][] for server-sent events if you need one based on the browsers you support.

+Polyfills that are supported:

 * [amvtek/EventSource](https://github.com/amvtek/EventSource)
 * [Yaffle/EventSource)](https://github.com/Yaffle/EventSource)
 * [remy/polyfills/EventSource.js](https://github.com/remy/polyfills/blob/master/EventSource.js)

+> Note: This list is from the documentation of the sse library we use [rexxars/sse-channel][], check that repo because it might have been updated.

 [server-sent events]: https://developer.mozilla.org/en-US/docs/Web/API/Server-sent_events/Using_server-sent_events
 [the caniuse table]: http://caniuse.com/#feat=eventsource